warpmatrix/fat12-file-system/README.md

 The project mainly using C to simulate FAT12 file system.
 And it also uses google test for testing.

-> The project is built in linux system, some api, like "strsep", doesn't support in windows.
+> The project is built in linux system, some api may not support in windows.

-To run the project in linux, use commands:
+To run the project, use commands:

 ```shell
 make